wallaby-rails/wallaby-rails/docs/controller.md

 end
 ```

-## model_class
+## .model_class

-According to Wallaby's [Controller Naming Convention](convention.md#controller), if a custom controller can not reflect the assication to the correct model, for example, as `Admin::ProductsController` to `Product`, it is required to specify the model class in the controller as below:
+According to Wallaby's [Controller Naming Convention](convention.md#controller), if a custom controller cannot reflect the association to the correct model, for example, as `Admin::ProductsController` to `Product`, it is required to specify the model class in the controller as below:

 ```ruby
 # app/controllers/admin/products_controller.rb